 The good news about these sporty models is the abundance of authentic reproduction Dodge Challenger parts and accessories that make them like new again.
 In the exciting age of restomod, you get the styling Engle, Brownlie, and Cameron became famous for a lifetime ago, along with the contemporary convenience of modern technology.

 Taking the wheel of one of these Chrysler classics takes us back to a time when life stretched out infinitely ahead of us.
-We twisted the key, heard the Chrysler reduction gear starter and the rattle of a Mopar-esque heat riser, smelled the fresh paint and new materials gassing off, and knew we'd never pass that way again.
+We twisted the key, heard the Chrysler reduction gear starter and the rattle of a Mopar heat riser, smelled the fresh paint and new materials, and knew we'd never pass that way again.

-The 1970-74 Dodge Challenger was a flame that burned brightly at the end of a fabulous era known for astonishing performance cars, and a day when Dodge muscle kept you intimate with the road.
-And, thanks to the generous inventory of great Dodge Challenger parts and accessories from Classic Industries, you can relive these days once more.
-For a free parts catalog for the E-body Dodge Challenger and other Mopar models, click here.
+The 1970-74 Dodge Challenger was a flame that burned brightly at the end of a fabulous era known for astonishing performance cars, and a day when Dodge muscle kept you excited for any stretch of open road.